coder/coder/docs/templates/resource-metadata.md

 ## Hiding resources in the UI

-Some resources don't need to be exposed in the UI; this helps keep the workspace view clean for developers.
+Some resources don't need to be exposed in the UI.
+This helps keep the workspace view clean for developers.
 To hide a resource, use the `hide` attribute:

 ```hcl
 resource "coder_metadata" "hide_serviceaccount" {